Optimization of two-photon excitation by indistinguishable photons in a three-level atom: Excitation Efficiency of Experimentally Accessible Two-Photon States

-In the next step, we examine the optimal excitation scenarios for atoms characterised with different transition frequencies ($|\delta_a|\geq 0$), keeping the condition of two-photon resonance $\omega_{01}+\omega_{02}=\omega_{fg} $.
-As shown in Fig.~\ref{fig: max_prob_corr}(a) for the case with $\omega_{01} = \omega_{02}=\omega_0$, considerable excitation probabilities are obtained even for $|\delta_a|>0$, and the range of $|\delta_a|$ for which the two-photon-excitation is efficient grows with the $\Gamma_e/\Gamma_f$ ratio.
+In the next step, we examine the optimal excitation scenarios for atoms characterized by different transition frequencies ($|\delta_a|\geq 0$), keeping the condition of two-photon resonance $\omega_{01}+\omega_{02}=\omega_{fg} $.
+As shown in Fig.~\ref{fig: max_prob_corr}(a) for the case with $\omega_{01} = \omega_{02}=\omega_0$, considerable excitation probabilities are obtained even for $|\delta_a|>0$, and the range of $|\delta_a|/\Gamma_{f}$ for which the two-photon excitation is efficient grows with the $\Gamma_e/\Gamma_f$ ratio.
 The maximal probability is reached in the limit of large $\Gamma_e/\Gamma_f$ ratios and is approximately equal to 0.78.
 In the range of small $\Gamma_e/\Gamma_f$ ratios, where the optimal excitation strategy requires a sequence of two single-photon pulses, excitation with the pulse defined by (\ref{eq: tps 3}) is inefficient even if the single- and two-photon resonance conditions are satisfied.
-As confirmed by Fig.~\ref{fig: max_prob_corr}(b), the efficiency of the process of excitation grows if the optimisation of $\delta_f$ is additionally allowed.
-For each set of atomic parameters $\delta_a$, $\Gamma_e/\Gamma_f$, the optimal field parameters can be identified (see Supplementary Materials Figs. S3,S4).
+As confirmed by Fig.~\ref{fig: max_prob_corr}(b), the efficiency of the process of excitation grows if the optimization of $\delta_f$ is additionally allowed.
+For each set of atomic parameters $\delta_a$, $\Gamma_e/\Gamma_f$, the optimal field parameters can be identified (see Supplemental Material \cite{SupMatPDF}, Figs. S3 and S4).
 In particular, we find that in the limit of $\Gamma_e\gg\Gamma_f$, where the excitation strategy is most efficient, $\Omega_+/\Gamma_f\approx 1.03$ and $\Omega_-/(\Gamma_f+2\Gamma_e)\approx 0.54$.
-Then, $\delta_f$ approaches zero which means that $\omega_{01}=\omega_{02}\approx\omega_{fg}/2$.
+Then, $\delta_f$ approaches zero, which means that $\omega_{01}=\omega_{02}\approx\omega_{fg}/2$.

 The optimal excitation strategy clarifies based on examination of Fig.~\ref{fig: Ent_PDF}.
 There, we can distinguish distinct excitation scenarios depending on the atomic properties.
-For low $\Gamma_e/\Gamma_f$ ratios (see Fig.~\ref{fig: Ent_PDF}(a, b) where $\Gamma_e/\Gamma_f=0.1$), like before, we find that the optimised illumination corresponds to $\delta_f=\delta_a$.
+For low $\Gamma_e/\Gamma_f$ ratios [see Figs.~\ref{fig: Ent_PDF}(a) and \ref{fig: Ent_PDF}(b) where $\Gamma_e/\Gamma_f=0.1$], like before, we find that the optimized illumination corresponds to $\delta_f=\delta_a$.
 This means that both the single- and two-photon resonance conditions should be fulfilled, leading to a double-peak structure in the marginal frequency distribution.
-This results in a prominent interference pattern in the temporal probability distribution shown in panel (b), which however vanished in the marginal distribution.
+This results in a prominent interference pattern in the temporal probability distribution shown in Fig.~\ref{fig: Ent_PDF}(b), which, however, vanished in the marginal distribution.